Research on ConML currently focuses on the following areas.

 Our experience has shown that, very often, data sets managed by researchers and practitioners get soon disconnected from the models on which they are based.
 For this reason, we think that modelling software tools are necessary.
 We envision data sets as instance models, so that databases can, at least partially, be replaced by ConML instance models.
 Modelling tools will also need to support model creation, modification, extension and management.

-We are actively working on Bundt, a modelling toolset for ConML.
-Bundt will allow you to create and manipulate models interactively.
-Also, you will be able to develop your own tools on top of Bundt.
-We expect to release Bundt before the end of 2019.
+We have just released Bundt, a modelling toolset for ConML.
+Bundt allows you to create and manipulate models interactively, as well as develop your own tools on top of it by using its libraries.